Key facts

 Career outcomes

-By studying the Bachelor of Business/Bachelor of Arts, you’ll be setting yourself up to be flexible across the jobs of the future.
-Not only will your entrepreneurial mindset be highly valued across many industries, the transferable skills you develop will allow you to adapt and thrive in a variety of roles.
+By studying the Bachelor of Business/Bachelor of Arts, you will be setting yourself up with a wide-ranging skill set for the jobs of the future.
+Not only will your entrepreneurial mindset be highly valued across many industries but your transferable skills will allow you to adapt and thrive in a variety of roles.

-Depending on your majors, you’ll have the practical experience needed to be successful as a:
+Depending on your majors, you will have the practical experience needed to be successful as a:

 Professional recognition